-Course Outcome Cognitive level as per Bloom's Taxonomy РО CO1 Understand definition, scope, approach and theories of public administration.
-Remembering and Understanding (L1 &L2) PO-2 PO-6 PO-12 CO2 Identify the process and technique of decision making and also understand the concept of administrative behaviour and control.
-Understanding and Analyzing (L2&L4) PO-6 PO-12 CO3 Understand the process and technique of personnel and financial administration.
+Course Outcome Cognitive level as per Bloom's Taxonomy РО CO1 Students will be able to understand definition, scope, approach and theories of public administration.
+Remembering and Understanding(L1 &L2) PO-2 PO-6 PO-12 CO2 Students will be able to identify the process and technique of decision making and also understand the concept of administrative behaviour and control.
+Understanding and Analyzing (L2&L4) PO-6 PO-12 CO3 Students will be able to understand the process and technique of personnel and financial administration.
 Understanding and applying (L2&L3) PO-06 PO-09 PO-11 PO-12

-CO4 Discuss the tools that modern public administrators use to pursue public goals and public policy, along with the pros and cons of those tools.
-Understanding, Applying Evaluating (L2, L3&L5) PO-06 PO-09 PO-12 CO5 Understand and explain the major administrative techniques and values that public administration has and illustrate how those affect the work of government and also understand the process of administrative improvement.
+CO4 Students will be able to Discuss the tools that modern public administrators use to pursue public goals and public policy, along with the pros and cons of those tools.
+Understanding, Applying Evaluating (L2, L3&L5) PO-06 PO-09 PO-12 CO5 Students will be able to understand and explain the major administrative techniques and values that public administration has and illustrate how those affect the work of government and also understand the process of administrative improvement.
 Understanding, Applying Evaluating (L2, L3&L5) PO-06 PO-08 PO-09 PO-12